core-wg/oscore/draft-ietf-core-object-security.md

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Sender Sequence Number.
 Non-negative integer used by the sender to protect requests and Observe notifications.
-Used as partial IV {{RFC8152}} to generate unique nonces for the AEAD.
+Used as "Partial IV" {{RFC8152}} to generate unique nonces for the AEAD.
 Maximum value is determined by the AEAD Algorithm.

 The Recipient Context contains the following parameters: